Your Woman Sleep With Others: History

 The band was originally created in late 2015 by members Zhang Lichang, Feng Huiyuan, and Tong Weishuo in order to compete in a college music competition.
 In 2016, the band gained notoriety due to their success at college music competitions around Taiwan.
 Their most significant achievement was earning first prize at the music competitions at Tamkang University and National Chengchi University for their song "Stable Life, Suffer Exams."
 This earned them the title "Double Gold Champion" (金韶金旋雙冠), launching the band into the national spotlight.

 On September 28, 2017, the band released their first EP, entitled Stolen Childhood (吾十有五而志於學).
 This album revolves around the despair and hopelessness caused by the Taiwanese education system.
 In 2018, the band won the Golden Indie Award "Best Folk Single" for the song "Cram Schools Killed the Children."
 Additionally, this EP earned the band a Golden Indie Award nomination for "Best New Band."
 The most popular song from this album, "Teens Edge," has received over 19 million views on YouTube.

 On November 8, 2019, the band released their album I Examine Myself Three Times a Day (吾日三省吾身).

-Ironically, despite the band's critique of the Taiwanese education system, four of the five members are still college students.
+Four of the five members are college students.
 As of December 2019, the only member who has completely graduated from college is cellist Shao Jiaying.